badal-io/devops-challenge/Readme.md

 <br>

-**4.** Create a CI/CD pipeline for the infrastructure code built in the previous steps.
+**4.** Write a CI/CD pipeline for the infrastructure code built in the previous steps.
 Use any CI/CD tool of your choice.
- -	4.1 Include the following mandatory steps in the workflow:
+ -	4.1 In the pipeline configuration file include the following mandatory steps in the workflow:
 ``` sh
     -	Code validation
     -	Preparation